genuinestalwart/gossip-frontend/README.md

     },
     ```

+3. Generate the auth secret environment variable for Next Auth.

+    ```bash
+    npx auth secret
+    ```

-3. Import your fonts and other css files in `app/layout.tsx` file; Add your custom colors and font variables in `tailwind.config.ts` file.
+4. Import your fonts and other css files in `app/layout.tsx` file; Add your custom colors and font variables in `tailwind.config.ts` file.
-4. Define your own theme for Mantine UI and add it via the provider in `app/layout.tsx` file.
+5. Define your own theme for Mantine UI and add it via the provider in `app/layout.tsx` file.